-Estimation of birth year from age in the INSIGHT data

-The INSIGHT data contained patient age, and date of case enrollment, but not birth year.
-We estimated birth year using a method that took advantage of precise dates of case enrollment.
-The simplest calculation of birth year is (observation year)-(age), but this approximation is slightly biased, as cases observed earlier in the year (e.g. in January) are less likely to have passed a birthday in the current calendar year.
-As shown in Fig. S8, we determined the possible birth dates of an individual observed during each month of the year.
-We then determined that on average, cases observed during months in the Northern Hemisphere season (Oct.-May) had the following probabilities of birth in each of three possible years, relative to the year of case observation:

-pbirth year=0.0625observation year-age-10.875observation year-age0.0625observation year-age+1 1

-Cases observed during months of the Southern Hemisphere had different probabilities:

-pbirth year=0.5observation year-age-10.5observation year-age 2

-Using these probabilities, we took a weighted average of birth year-specific imprinting probabilities for cases observed in the Northern Hemisphere or Southern Hemisphere influenza seasons.

 Splines

-In Figures 2-3, smoothing splines were fit to aid visual interpretation of noisy data.
+In Figure 2, smoothing splines were fit to aid visual interpretation of noisy data.
 We fit splines using the command smooth.spline(x = AGE, y = FRACTIONS, spar = 0.8) in R version 3.5.0.
 Variables AGE and FRACTIONS were vectors whose entries represented single years of age, and the fraction of cases observed in the corresponding age group.
 The smoothing parameter 0.8 was chosen to provide a visually smooth fit.
-Alternative smoothing parameter choices (0.6 & 1.0) are shown in Figs. S3, S6-S7.
+Alternative smoothing parameter choices (0.6 & 1.0) are shown in Figs. S1-S2.
 Although the choice of smoothing parameter changed the shape of each fitted spline, qualitative differences between splines fitted to H1N1 or H3N2 were robust.

 Model formulation

 For each unique country and season in which cases were observed, define p as a vector whose entries represent the expected probability that a randomly drawn H1N1 or a randomly drawn H3N2 case was observed in an individual of age a.
 Each model defined, p as a linear combination of age-specific risk, birth year-specific risk (i.e. imprinting effects), and other medical history variables, and p took slightly different shapes for expected H1N1 and H3N2 case age distributions.
 All tested models were nested within the equation:

-p=D*A*T*U*1H1N1VH1N1*IH1N1*1H3N2(VH3N2*IH3N2) 3
+p=A*1H1N1IH1N1*1H3N2(IH3N2) 1

 To include risk factors that only modulated risk from one subtype, we included indicator functions 1H1N1 and 1H3N2, which took value 1 if p described the expected age distribution of H1N1 or H3N2 cases, respectively, and 0 otherwise.

-Denominator data (D)

-When fitting to INSIGHT data, D was a vector whose entries were proportional to the age distribution of all tested cases within a given country and year.
-As noted above, corresponding denominator data were not available in the ADHS dataset, and so factor D was not included in models fit to ADHS data.

 Age-specific risk (A)